raffael-87/github-email-exposer/README.md

 ## Description

 GitHub E-Mail Exposer is a web application that allows you to find all e-mail addresses associated with a certain GitHub account.
-It retrieves event data from GitHub's public API to expose email addresses that are not explicitly hidden by users.
-These email adresses are public anyway, so nothing illegal is happening here 😎
+It retrieves event data from GitHub's public API to expose e-mail addresses that are not explicitly hidden by users.
+These e-mail adresses are public anyway, so nothing illegal is happening here 😎

 ## Features

 - Search for GitHub users by username
-- Display email addresses of the searched user and their collaborators
+- Display e-mail addresses of the searched user and their collaborators
-- Copy email addresses to clipboard with a single click
+- Copy e-mail addresses to clipboard with a single click
 - Responsive design for various screen sizes
 - 60 requests per hour for free